The Summer School as a launch pad for ideas

 published on 10.01.20

-Every summer the walls of TBS Business School in Barcelona witness three frenetic weeks of theoretical classes and practical workshops.
+Every summer the walls of TBS Education in Barcelona witness three frenetic weeks of theoretical classes and practical workshops.
 The Summer School opens its doors for undergraduate students to improve their business skills.
 Jack Minchin, British student of Business Management & Economics at Nottingham Trent University, is one of these students who decided to take advantage of the summer downtime at the school.

 Jack Minchin, creator of Stratum

-“TBS Business School in Barcelona was the best of times, in one of the greatest cities.
+“TBS Education in Barcelona was the best of times, in one of the greatest cities.
 It was really amazing to meet the delegates from all over the world and the three-week program has left me with lasting memories”, states Jack.
 He decided to travel to the Catalan city to “explore it for a longer period of time” and because he found the academic content “interesting”.

 Shortly thereafter, Jack would shape a start-up that is going strong.
 Its name is Stratum and it consists of “a digital members club connecting our members with luxury experiences “, as its creator explains.
 “Stratum is a service designed to alleviate the paradox of choice, by curating the very best experiences around the world and, using a behaviour inference engine, make personalised recommendations for our members”.